Augusto Fernández

 Augusto Matías Fernández (/es-419/; born 10 April 1986) is an Argentine former professional footballer who played as a central midfielder.

+He started his club career in Argentina with River Plate, before moving to French club Saint-Étienne, and then back Argentina with Vélez Sarsfield.
+In 2012, he moved to Spain to play with Celta and then Atlético Madrid.
+In 2018, he joined Chinese club Beijing Renhe, before joining Cádiz in Spain where he retired in 2021.

+He made his debut for Argentina football team in 2011.
+He played 16 times for his country, and represented them at the 2014 World Cup, where he won a runners-up medal, and at the 2016 Copa América.

 Club career

 River Plate

 Born in Pergamino, Buenos Aires, Fernández was a River Plate youth graduate.
 He made his first team debut on 29 January 2006, coming on as a substitute for Jonathan Santana in a 5–0 away routing of Tiro Federal.

 Fernández scored his first professional goal on 8 April 2007, netting the equalizer in a 1–1 home draw against Belgrano.
-With River he won the 2008 Clausura under Diego Simeone's coaching, playing on 15 of the 19 games (9 starts).
+With River, he won the 2008 Clausura under Diego Simeone's coaching, playing on 15 of the 19 games (nine starts).

 Saint-Etienne

-On 28 August 2009, after fellow Argentine Gonzalo Bergessio joined AS Saint-Étienne, Fernández arrived to the aforementioned French club.
+On 28 August 2009, after fellow Argentine Gonzalo Bergessio joined Saint-Étienne, Fernández arrived at the aforementioned French club.
 He was loaned to the French club by a third-party owner of his rights, Israeli businessman Pinhas Zahavi.

-Fernández made his Ligue 1 debut on 13 September 2009, starting in a 0–1 loss at Stade Rennais, and scored his first goal in the category roughly a month later in a 3–1 home win against FC Girondins de Bordeaux.
+Fernández made his Ligue 1 debut on 13 September 2009, starting in a 0–1 loss to Rennes, and scored his first goal in the category roughly a month later in a 3–1 home win against Bordeaux.
 However, he only appeared in 12 matches during the campaign, as his side narrowly avoided relegation.

 Vélez Sarsfield

 On 9 July 2010, Fernández signed a three-year deal with Argentine Primera División side Vélez Sarsfield, who bought 100% of his rights from Pinhas Zahavi for a fee of US$1.5 million.
 In his first tournament with his new club, the 2010 Apertura, he played 12 games (all as a starter) on Vélez' runner-up campaign.

 Fernández totalled 17 games (over 19) and 4 goals in his team's 2011 Clausura-winning campaign, and 10 games (over 12) and 4 goals in their Copa Libertadores semi-finalist campaign.
-During the semester, he scored in 57 days twice as many goals as he had during his entire professional career: 3 in the Copa Libertadores and another 3 in the Argentine league.
+During the semester, he scored in 57 days twice as many goals as he had during his entire professional career: three in the Copa Libertadores and another three in the Argentine league.
 Against L.D.U.
 Quito in the Copa Libertadores round of 16, he also scored his first double.